andrewfader/fenetre/README.md

+# Caution: Do not use.
+Experimental.
+Does not work yet

 # Fenetre: WebRTC Video Chat for Rails with Hotwire, Turbo, and Stimulus

 Fenetre is a Rails engine that provides real-time, multi-user video chat using WebRTC, ActionCable, Turbo Streams, and Stimulus.
 It is designed for easy integration into Rails apps and supports modern features for real-world video chat scenarios.